common-workflow-language/common-workflow-language/specification/draft-2/workflow-description.md

 A **document** is a file containing a serialized object.

-A **process** is the basic unit of computation.
+A **process** is a basic unit of computation.
 It accepts some input data, performs some computation, produces a some output data.

 A **input object** is a object describing the inputs to a invocation of process.

 A **output object** is a object describing the output of an invocation of a process.

-A **input schema** describes valid format (required fields, data types) for a input object.
+A **input schema** describes the valid format (required fields, data types) for an input object.

 A **output schema** describes the valid format for a output object.